Worth More Than You Think

 Your landlord's home insurance covers the house, not your personal belongings inside it

-Personal liability cover protects you if you accidentally damage the rental property
+Personal liability cover (included in many policies) can protect you if you accidentally damage the rental property

-Accommodation costs covered if the rental home becomes uninhabitable after an insured event
+Many policies cover accommodation costs if the rental home becomes uninhabitable after an insured event

 Flatmates (or roommates) and shared houses - each person can take out their own individual contents policy